 < BACK TO INSIGHTS

+In our last issue, we wrote about panicked marketers.
 In this one, we consider those who have taken a deep breath, analyzed the landscape, and made the most of the last couple of months by rethinking every aspect of how they serve customers.
 Not all of them are saving jobs, but some are planting the seeds of reinvention that may create jobs for years to come.

 If that’s not you, it’s not too late.
 The pandemic is bringing about a paradigm shift and with it a host of opportunities.
 Sure, you may be thinking, but what if you’re an airline?
 Or a ride-sharing company?
 Or a restaurant?